aka Compassionate Communication

 - Everything everyone does is in service of a need.
 People always do the best they know how to at the time to meet the needs that are alive for them.

 - Needs are universal–we all share them.
 Some examples are sustenance, safety, compassion, play, challenge, meaning, belonging, contribution.
-I have a list of needs under Handouts.
+I have created a list of needs (includes PDF).

 - Sometimes people confuse their needs with their strategies to meet those needs.
 This leads to conflict if people are attached to one specific strategy (you should meet my needs in this way).

 - Needs themselves don’t conflict (because there is an infinite number of ways to meet a need when you are connected and have access to creativity).

 - Our deepest needs are fulfilled when we meet our own needs and assist others to meet their needs – i.e. we contribute to life.
 Contribution is one of our core needs.

 - Empathy is the process by which we can understand our own and each others needs, by listening for the need underneath the pain or the strategy someone is using, or the need underneath our own jackals (painful voices).

 - When people understand each others needs, a natural opening of the heart occurs.
 In this space, it becomes easy to work together to find a strategy that meets both people’s needs.